StackVista/stackstate-docs/develop/reference/stql_reference.md

 ### withCauseOf - DEPRECATED

 The `withCauseOf` function has been deprecated.
 This functionality has been replaced by the Root Cause Analysis section in the visualizer.
-The construct will be parsed, but will not produce any additional components.
+The construct will be parsed, but won't produce any additional components.

 ## Compatibility basic and advanced filters